jeremiah-c-leary/vhdl-style-guide/docs/for_loop_rules.rst

 for_loop_005
 ############

-This rule checks for a single space after the **for** keyword.
+This rule checks if a label exists on a for loop that a single space exists after the :.

 **Violation**

 .. code-block:: vhdl

-     for   index in 4 to 23 loop
+     LABEL :    for index in 4 to 23 loop
-     for     index in 0 to 100 loop
+     LABEL :  for index in 0 to 100 loop

 **Fix**

 .. code-block:: vhdl

-     for index in 4 to 23 loop
+     LABEL : for index in 4 to 23 loop
-     for index in 0 to 100 loop
+     LABEL : for index in 0 to 100 loop